Salomon Brothers: 1990s treasury bonds crisis

 In 1991, U.S. Treasury Deputy Assistant Secretary Mike Basham learned that Salomon trader Paul Mozer had been submitting false bids in an attempt to purchase more treasury bonds than permitted by one buyer during the period between December 1990 and May 1991.
+Mozer and Thomas Murphy used unauthorised accounts to purchase four-year Treasury notes in December 1990 and five-year Treasury notes in February 1991.
+Along with separate purchases that the company had made in its own name, the total purchases exceeded the 35 percent limit on issues.

 Salomon was fined $190 million for this infraction, and required to set aside $100 million in a restitution fund for any injured parties.
+In December 1993, Mozer was sentenced to four months in a minimum-security prison and fined $30,000.
 CEO Gutfreund left the company in August 1991 and a U.S. Securities and Exchange Commission (SEC) settlement resulted in a fine of $100,000 and Gutfreund being barred from serving as a chief executive of a brokerage firm.
 Warren Buffett briefly stepped into the CEO and chairman position.
 Buffett later promoted Deryck Maughan to take over as chairman and CEO.
-The scandal was then documented in the 1993 book Nightmare on Wall Street.
-The firm was acquired by Travelers Group in 1997.
+The scandal was then documented in the 1993 book Nightmare on Wall Street: Salomon Brothers and the Corruption of the Marketplace by Martin Mayer.

-The firm's top bond traders called themselves "Big Swinging Dicks," and were the inspiration for the book The Bonfire of the Vanities, by Tom Wolfe.
+The firm's top bond traders called themselves "Big Swinging Dicks," and were the inspiration for the novel The Bonfire of the Vanities, written by Tom Wolfe.
 The expression "Big Swinging Dick(s)" itself was used to refer to the Salomon bankers who dominated the game of extraordinary profit-making.

-Some members of the Salomon Brothers' bond arbitrage, such as John Meriwether, Myron Scholes and Eric Rosenfeld later became involved with Long-Term Capital Management, a hedge fund that collapsed in 1998.
-The last years of Salomon Brothers, culminating in its involvement with Long-Term Capital Management, is chronicled in the 2007 book A Demon of Our Own Design.
+Some members of the Salomon Brothers' bond arbitrage, such as John Meriwether, Myron Scholes and Eric Rosenfeld later became involved with Long-Term Capital Management (LTCM), a hedge fund that collapsed in 1998.
+The last years of Salomon Brothers, culminating in its involvement with LTCM, is chronicled in the 2007 book A Demon of Our Own Design by Richard Bookstaber.

+The firm was acquired by Travelers Group in 1997 for $9 billion.

 Acquisition by Citigroup

-Salomon (NYSE:SB) was acquired by Travelers Group in 1997; and, following the latter's merger with Citicorp in 1998, Salomon became part of Citigroup.
+Salomon (NYSE:SB) was acquired by Travelers Group in 1997 for $9 billion; and, following the latter's merger with Citicorp in 1998, Salomon became part of Citigroup.
 The combined investment banking operations became known as Salomon Smith Barney.
 7 World Trade Center, which had served as the headquarters for Salomon Brothers, continued to be used as the company's main office after the company was merged into Salomon Smith Barney.

 Although the Salomon name carried on as Salomon Smith Barney, the investment banking operations of Citigroup, the division was renamed on 7 April 2003 to "Citigroup Global Markets Inc." As of 2020, Citigroup no longer owns the Salomon Brothers trademark, according to the records provided by the United States Patent and Trademark Office.

-Revival

-In February 2022, it was announced that the Salomon Brothers brand will be revived by a group of former employees and execs.
-President R. Adam Smith said that the trademark had been acquired and they plan to operate as a full-service investment bank again.